Annual Youth Group Weekend Winter Retreat Recap

 On Friday, March 11th, 2016 the Youth packed up their sleeping bags, snow pants and candy for their annual Winter Retreat in New Hampshire!
 This was the second weekend-long Winter retreat John Wesley’s Youth Group has been on.
 This weekend getaway is not only a time for our Youth to bond and get to know each other, but a time to explore their faith and spiritual walk with God.
 Off course, a weekend away from parents is always an added bonus!

 So that’s exactly what we did!
 Youth were dismissed from school and headed towards the church parking lot where we loaded up two vehicles with luggage and ski/snowboard equipment.
 Then we got into the vehicles and started our 4-hour way up north to Camp Calumet in Ossippe, New Hampshire.
 Half way through the drive we stopped at Five Guys (burger joint) for dinner.
-And let me tell you, there is nothing better than having 11 Youth, in a car, full of double-cheeseburgers, fries and caffeine.
+And let me tell you, there is nothing better than having 11 Youth, in a car (that we rented from the Ford dealership near me), full of double-cheeseburgers, fries and caffeine.
 Note to self for next year.

 Two hours later, we found Camp Calumet in the dark of night, registered, unloaded our cars, then made our way to the conference area.
 Once we got there, we were welcomed, introduced to the theme for the weekend: Community, participated in ice breakers and had out first evening devotional.
 After getting to know the other campers, winning the ice breaker challenge and making our church poster, it was time to walk back to our cabin and retire for the night.